Getting Started

 Regular maintenance:

-- Run cleanup weekly to keep your Mac healthy
+- Run cleanup weekly to keep your system healthy

 - Monitor system metrics to catch issues early